jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-12-25-christmas.md

 unjustified stick, and I do think that the coming together of families everywhere is ultimately a great thing.
 Personally I'm not a huge fan, but a lot of people love Christmas, and
 I'm genuinely happy for them that they do.

 The food is usually a highlight, and this year was my first vegetarian Christmas.
-It didn't at all, and the nut roast I had felt warming and hearty after the chilly dip I took in the sea this morning.
+It didn't affect my enjoyment of it at all, and the nut roast I had felt warming and hearty after the chilly dip I took in the sea this morning.
 I stuck to only a single drink because I have already been hungover far too much this week.
 I got a cool new jumper.
 Overall, Christmas wasn't too bad in the end.